briemadu/scorekeeping/README.md

 Exploring how Dialogue Representations Incrementally Encode Shared Knowledge.
 Short paper presented at ACL 2022 in Dublin, Ireland.

+## Erratum ##

+The axis labels are swapped in Table 3 (and the corresponding figures in the Jupyter notebook).

 ## What is this repository for?

 The paper proposes an evaluation method to assess how visual dialogue models